-Proposals may also help to build the capacities of the Orchestras and the young music professionals to critically and creatively embrace the above-mentioned opportunities and changes driven by the digital transformation based, inter alia, on the EU's digital strategy5 that aims to make this transformation work for the cultural sectors and for the people.).
+As part of this call, proposals should build the capacities of the cultural and creative sectors to critically and creatively embrace the above-mentioned opportunities and changes driven by the digital transformation.
+The EU's digital strategy9 aims to make this transformation work for the sectors and for the people.
+Action has already emerged on Media and digital culture10 and on cultural heritage11, on which proposals may elaborate (as relevant).